-This could be the reason, even though the criteria mentioned above are maintained, yet your shrimps are jumping out of the tank.
+This could be the reason, even though the criteria mentioned above are maintained, your shrimps are jumping out of the tank.

 How Do Amano Shrimp Jump?

 Amano shrimps use their tail to jump.
 They will coil up their tail and kick to bring outthrust to jump at high speed.
-Besides tail, they also have powerful hind legs, which is why they can walk backward faster.
+Besides their tails, they also have powerful hind legs, which is why they can walk backward faster.
 You will notice this when they are in the presence of a predator or a bigger fish.